jcollard/unm-hip/README.md

 <pre>matrixProduct :: (Num (Pixel img), Image img) => img -> img -> img</pre>

-Given an image X1 and an image X2, where the number of columns of X1 equals the number of rows of X2, matrixProduct returns an image representing the matrix product of X1 and X2.
+Given an image X1 and an image X2, where the number of columns of X1 equals the number of rows of X2, <b>matrixProduct</b> returns an image representing the matrix product of X1 and X2.

 <pre>